 6. Hire a Property Management Company

 To maximize your rental income, you'll need to treat your investment property as a business.
-You'll want to fill your rental with the best quality tenants, maintain it to the best standards, consistently collect rent, and build a great landlord-tenant relationship.
+You'll want to fill your rental with the best quality tenants, market it with quality videos and photography, maintain it to the best standards, consistently collect rent, and build a great landlord-tenant relationship.

 Without the requisite skills, however, that may be difficult.
 Luckily, you can hire a reputable property management company to handle everything for you.